-- 11.8.
-Masks Protective masks of a design approved by the League must be worn by goalkeepers.
-Protective masks deemed to be worn only to increase stopping area will be considered illegal. - 11.9 League Inspections These inspections can take place at any time, before, or after any game.
-A member of the League's Hockey Operations or Officiating Department may obtain equipment from any or all of the four participating goalkeepers.
+- 11.8 Masks Protective masks of a design approved by the League must be worn by goalkeepers.
+Protective masks deemed to be worn only to increase stopping area will be considered illegal. - 11.9 League Inspections These inspections can take place at any time, before, during, or after any game.
+A member of the Hockey Operations, Officiating and/or Security departments may obtain equipment from any or all of the four participating goalkeepers.
 This equipment may be removed to a secure location for measuring.